ssbh4567-dotcom/CBOrder/Reproducible_Robustness_Size_Tables/README.md

 ## Data

-No external data — all samples are simulated internally, under a fixed mean and variance configuration (`p = 6`, `k0 = 2`), across 12 sample-size configurations per script.
+No external data — all samples are simulated internally, under a fixed mean and variance configuration (`p = 6`, `k = 2`), across 12 sample-size configurations per script.

 ## What the scripts do